Married NFL coach apologises for viral ‘grinding’ dance floor video

 He said that his apology had been well received by the players ahgead of their game against the Tennessee Titans.

 “They were good.
-They were focused on Tennessee,” Meyer said.
+They were focused on Tennessee,” Mr Meyer said.

 “I apologised again for being a distraction.
 A coach should not be a distraction.”

-Meyer won three national championships during his time at the University of Florida and Ohio State University, but has struggled to adapt to the NFL, with his team still winless four weeks into the season.
+Mr Meyer won three national championships during his time at the University of Florida and Ohio State University, but has struggled to adapt to the NFL, with his team still winless four weeks into the season.

 Join our new commenting forum